tensorflow/tensorflow/g3doc/Dialects/LLVM.md

 type and `<value>` must be a value that corresponds to one of the (nested) structure element types.

-Note the use of integer literals to designate subscripts, which is made possbile by `extractvalue` and `insertvalue` must have constant subscripts.
+Note the use of integer literals to designate subscripts, which is made possible by `extractvalue` and `insertvalue` must have constant subscripts.
 Internally, they are modeled as array attributes.